-Before you even start to write that blog, LinkedIn post or Facebook advert – the very first step in your marketing should be to define your ideal customer.
+Before you even start to write that blog, LinkedIn post or Facebook advert – the very first step in your marketing should be to define your ideal client.

 Because today’s marketing has got to be relevant and timely for the recipient, so marketing to everyone pretty much means engaging with no-one!